Tailp/CI/README.md

 * sudo apt-get update && sudo apt-get install google-cloud-sdk

 You can then setup your account with the command "gcloud init" then choose/create your project and also choose region(I chose 23 europe-west-2c, which is in London)

+Then we also need to install kubectl to enable deployment to k8s clusters

+* sudo apt-get install kubectl

+There is also another way to install this as a gcloud component "gcloud component install kubectl"

 ## Create a service account for Jenkins
 There are several ways to do this, but I find this way the easiest.